MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 2. In the list, locate and select **Mileage amount calculation for multiple mileage tiers with same rate**, and then select **Enable now**.

 Set up the new tiers after you upgrade to 10.0.18 to reflect the new design of the mileage tiers setup.

-The **Mileage amount calculation for multiple mileage tiers with same rate** feature addresses key bug fixes and improvements for mileage rate calculation [refer KB: 4580513]

 [!INCLUDE[footer-include](../includes/footer-banner.md)]